World Water Council

 Prizes for Accomplishments in the Water Sector.
 The WWC launches calls for prize nominations on its website prior to each World Water Forum.
 These forums are scheduled every three years (2018, 2021, etc.).

-Prizes in the 7th World Water Forum (South Korea 2015) are identified below.
+Prizes in the 8th World Water Forum (Brazil 2018) are identified below:

 - King Hassan II Great World Water Prize — One prize of US$100 thousand for outstanding lifetime achievements by institutions, organizations, individuals, or groups of individuals in any aspects of water resources.

-- Kyoto World Water Grand Prize — One prize of ¥2 million for grassroots initiatives that improve the water-related situation of local communities.
+- Kyoto World Water Grand Prize — One prize of ¥2 million (around US$18 thousand) for grassroots initiatives that improve the water-related situation of local communities.